-The PCC has launched a Community Ambassador Scheme, appointing an ambassador for each top tier local authority area.
+The PCC has a Community Ambassador Scheme, appointing an ambassador for each local policing area.
 These individuals act as the 'eyes and ears' for the PCC and ensure community concerns and issues are fed back and dealt with accordingly.

 To further improve openness and transparency notes of the discussions and decisions made at the Alliance Governance Group are published on the PCC's website.
-The PCC has also introduced a monthly holding to account meeting with the Chief Constable, specifically to look at force performance.
-Notes from this meeting are also published on the website.
 The website also contains details of key decisions made by the PCC and agendas, reports and minutes from the Joint Audit Committee and Trust Integrity and Ethics Committee.